Visual ethnography: Historical development

 Beginning in the early 1900s, researchers have recognized the importance of visual methods which has largely emerged from anthropology.
 That is when photography as well as video became ways of recording targeted populations during field work which are called “salvage ethnography” or “salvage anthropology.”
 Flaherty's Nanook of the North (1922), Margaret Mead's and Gregory Bateson's video and photos of the Balinese, and Evans-Prichard's photographs of the Nuer are examples of this “salvage ethnography (Pink, 2006, cited in van den Scott, 2018).
-Boas as explained by Pink was an early user of photography who did not trust it and was thought that surface images could be an issue in which might shift the historical understanding of culture.
+Boas as explained by Pink was an early user of photography who did not trust it and thought that surface images could be an issue in which might shift the historical understanding of culture.
 Through the 1900s to 1950s, mainstream anthropology rejected visual methods.
 Ethnographic photography was still in use- less for analysis and more for context.
 Despite the move away from applied anthropology through the 1970s and 1980s, ethnographic filmmaking is still common.
 Still marginal, Visual methods slowly became a tradition and exploded when reflexive research made a dramatic turn.
 Visual methods shaped interdisciplinary interest during the late 1990s and early 2000s.
 Visual methods became recognized across social sciences as digital technology became available, maintaining their roots in ethnography and anthropology.
 Sarah Pink claims for an “anthropology of the relationship between the visual and other elements of culture, society, practice and experience and the methodological practice of combining visual and other media in the production and representation of anthropological knowledge”.